Emergence of Hilbert Space Fragmentation in Ising Models with a Weak Transverse Field

 Several remarks are in order.
-First, the kinetic constraint in ${\hat H_1}$ emerges from only one conserved quantity, namely ${\it U}(1)$ conservation of the DW number.
+First, the kinetic constraint in ${\hat H_1}$ is associated with the conservation of the DW number alone.
 In particular, the model possesses frozen regions that dynamically divide the system and exhibits exponentially many frozen states.
 These properties are often found in the previously studied models \cite{moudgalya2021quantum} as a consequence of more than one conserved quantities \cite{moudgalya2019thermalization,khemani2020localization,sala2020ergodicity, yang2020hilbert,bastianello2021fragmentation,rakovszky2020statistical,khudorozhkov2021hilbert}.
-Our finding here demonstrates that such nontrivial physics can occur even when there is only one apparent conserved charge.
+Our finding here demonstrates that such nontrivial physics can occur even when there is only one apparent conserved quantity.
 Second, consequences of the percolation behavior of frozen regions depend on $d$.
 For $d=2$, the system is always divided into isolated parts by frozen regions that percolate the system and act as walls.
 However, for $d>2$, frozen regions do not always divide the system because their shape can be, e.g., a square prism which percolates only in one direction along the lattice.
+It is also worth mentioning that the Hamiltonian Eq.~(\ref{eq:EFFham}) does not yield many frozen regions and the resultant HSF for $d=1$, while we show in fact it does for $d>1$.
 Finally, eigenstates with frozen regions can be found in every DW sector as long as the system is sufficiently large.
 Thus, non-ergodic behavior can be found for initial states with any finite energy density with respect to the effective Hamiltonian ${\hat H_{\rm eff}}$.
 This suggests that the original TFIM in a weak transverse field exhibits non-thermal behavior for long times at any energy scale for particular initial states.

-{\it Subspace properties. ---} Now we investigate properties of the fragmented subspaces.
-Dynamics for each subspace is observed only in the melting regions, being characterized by their shapes and their boundary conditions.
+{\it Subspace properties. ---} Now we investigate properties of the fragmented subspaces of $\hat H_1$.
+The dynamics for each subspace is observed only in the melting regions, being characterized by their shapes and their boundary conditions.
 Here we specifically consider the case for $d=2$ and show that there are a rich variety of dynamics in some melting regions, including those found in non-integrable, integrable, and quantum many-body scarred systems.